zzjjjiang/python-starter/assignments.md

 ERROR: 123232.1 is not an integer.
 ```

-# Ex: 13 Add Only Calculator
+# Ex.
+13 Add Only Calculator
 Create a program that prompts the user for two integers and adds them.
 The program runs indefinitely until `exit` is typed.

 Example: